intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/05/host_os_setup.md

 ---
 description: To use Intel® TDX, the host operating system (OS) must be enabled.
-Multiple distribtuions are ready for Intel TDX as a host OS.
+Multiple distributions are ready for Intel TDX as a host OS.
 keywords: enabling guide, Intel TDX, Trust Domain Extension, Confidential Computing, host OS, operating system
 ---
 <!---